 5) Win on proof of a "Five Step Sequential Evaluation" at a hearing before a Social Security Disability Judge

 At every hearing, the Social Security disability judge will go through these five steps in some form or fashion.
 This is the core of the case your social Security disability lawyer prepares; it is how the judge looks at the case; it is how the decision is written; and it is how the Appeals Council in Virginia or a federal judge looks at an appeal from the local Social Security judge in Tuscaloosa and Birmingham.
 This is where the vast majority of cases are decided as wins and losses.
 If you want to do this without a lawyer, this is what you must prove

 These are the five steps:

 1) Is the individual engaging in substantial gainful activity (SGA)?

-Roughly translated as are you working or working part time and earning less than $1,000 a month?
+Roughly translated as "Are you working full time or working part time and earning more than $1,000 a month?"
 If you're working, the case ends here.
 Nothing more is done.
 The case is over.
 If no substantial gainful activity, the Social Security Disability case moves on to the next issue.

 2) Does the individual have a severe impairment?